 Easy-To-Grow (Tasty, Too) Jerusalem Artichokes

-These toot-sweet (ha!) tubers are a healthy addition at meal time.
+These toot-sweet (ha!) tubers, also known as sunchokes, are a healthy addition at meal time.

 Your friendly and inquisitive Planet Natural Blogger once inherited a garden that had an established bed of Jerusalem artichokes.
 At the time we took it over, the artichokes were already growing and some, despite a rainy summer there in the great Northwest, were already sporting flowers.
 “We don’t do anything to ‘em,” the crusty old gardener from whom we bought the property told us.
 “They just come back every year.”
 “Whatta ya use them for?” we wanted to know.
 “Oh, all kinds of things,” he said, which we later found out included throwing a bunch of them to the couple of hogs he was raising.